-The editor and publisher of The Rochester Voice is Harrison Thorp, a 30-year journalist, who worked at newspapers in Maine, New Hampshire, Virginia and Massachusetts before beginning The Lebanon Voice five years ago.
+The editor and publisher of The Rochester Voice is Harrison Thorp, who has worked at newspapers in Maine, New Hampshire, Virginia and Massachusetts before beginning The Lebanon Voice eight years ago.

-Also an author, Mr. Thorp penned Freak the News in 2010, his one and only novel, a suspense drama set inside a raucous, ribald newsroom at a corrupt Maine newspaper.
+Mr. Thorp penned Freak the News in 2010, a suspense drama set inside a raucous, ribald newsroom at a corrupt Maine newspaper.

 Martha T. Soto Galicia is the president of The Rochester Voice.